-The decoding accuracies of the submodules of the default mode network (including the Core (red), DMPFC (orange), and MTL (yellow) modules, as suggested by Crittenden et al., 2015) in different learning stages (Early and Late) and different mappings (Practiced, red solid line; Unpracticed, gray solid line) are presented.
+The classification accuracies of the submodules of the default mode network (including the Core (red), DMPFC (orange), and MTL (yellow) modules, as suggested by Crittenden et al., 2015) in different learning stages (Early and Late) and different mappings (Practiced, red solid line; Unpracticed, gray solid line) are presented.
 The ROIs were created using spherical ROIs (radius = 10 mm, approximately 200 voxels).
 Error bars denote SEM.
 The chance level (at 0.25) is denoted with a gray dotted line.

 Figure X. Searchlight analysis